 For PEPPOL invoices, the source line reference may be the invoice-line identifier or the relevant structured line in the UBL file.
 For PDFs, it may be the page number and line description.
 The control point is that the reviewer can move from the allocation row back to the original supplier evidence without relying on memory.
 A format-agnostic file also helps when one supplier changes format during the year, or when a framework supplier sends PEPPOL invoices while a smaller local supplier sends scanned PDFs for the same campus service category.

-OGP framework drawdown multi-campus TU invoices add a second coding dimension.
+OGP framework drawdowns add a second coding dimension.
 If the supplier invoice relates to an OGP framework, mini-tender or drawdown, the framework reference should travel with the line into the allocation evidence.
 The year-end question may not only be whether the right campus paid the right share.
 It may also be whether the expenditure can be grouped back to the right procurement route, RFT reference or drawdown record.

 That creates dual coding.
 A line for equipment, consultancy or software may need campus cost centre, department or project code and procurement reference.
 Treating the GL code as the only meaningful value flattens the evidence.
 A better file keeps the finance and procurement meanings separate, so AP can post the cost, management accounting can allocate it and audit can trace the procurement basis.

-PEPPOL PDF supplier invoice allocation Ireland work is therefore less about the document format and more about the row structure.
+Whether PEPPOL or PDF, the file structure matters more than the format.
 The team reviewing the file should be able to filter by campus, supplier, framework reference, project code or exception status without going back to the invoice folder for every question.

 Choose the operating route that fits the transition stage

 The ERP-rule route fits a more settled environment.
-Agresso Unit4 cost centre rule multi-campus work, SAP cost-allocation cycles and Oracle GL allocations can handle defined categories where the chart of accounts, campuses and allocation bases are stable.
+Agresso/Unit4 cost-centre rules, SAP cost-allocation cycles and Oracle GL allocations can handle defined categories where the chart of accounts, campuses and allocation bases are stable.
 That is useful for recurring central services.
-It is less comfortable when the TU is still aligning inherited cost-centre structures, changing shared-service ownership or revising allocation keys after merger consolidation.
-The ERP should not be asked to guess a line-level allocation that finance has not defined.

 This is where invoice data extraction for campus-coded AP files can be a concrete part of the workflow.
 Invoice Data Extraction converts PDF and image invoices into structured Excel, CSV or JSON files, supports line-item extraction, and lets the user prompt for custom columns such as campus, cost centre, allocation key and OGP framework reference.
 Every row in the output includes source-file and page references, so saved prompts can make recurring supplier reviews more consistent while the output stays tied back to the original documents.